idrinth-api-bench/issues/CONTRIBUTING.md

 ````

 In order to display nodes, they must have a text property.
 They may also have; a URL, description, and child nodes.
-This means that nodes must have a text property for displaying them.
-They may also have a URL, a description, and more nodes as children.

 ### Tests